yuanz03/tp/docs/DeveloperGuide.md

 1. User requests to delete a position with specific details.

+2. Check that position is not assigned to any players.

-2. PlayBook deletes a position with given details.
+3. PlayBook deletes a position with given details.

 **Extensions**